Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: Acknowledgments

 \section{Acknowledgments}

 This work was funded by HRL Laboratories, LLC.
 The author is very grateful to the leaders and colleagues of Sensors and Electronics Laboratory for their unwavering support of this research.
+Kenneth K. Tsang, James M. Chappell, Stephen K. Lam, Xiwei Bai, Jack A. Crowell and Elias A. Flores are acknowledged for their contributions to the experimental data presented in this manuscript.